Isabel (TV series): Episode Summaries

 Episode 38.
 “Will they preserve Isabella’s legacy?”
 (1504).
 Juana’s psychological problems do not improve with her return to Flanders, though Philip’s sister Margaret attempts to help her.
 Philip gets fed up and essentially puts her under house arrest, separated from her children.
 The scene in November of 1504 when Juana is confined in a room above Philip’s, and bangs on the floor all night is in the movie.
 Concern rises in Spain about the royal succession, because Ferdinand does not want Philip ruling by himself, and because Isabella sickness is getting worse.
 Philip wants to inherit the throne of Castile, but needs Juana for that.
 Ferdinand and Isabella try to get baby Carlos back to Spain to be raised as the heir that they need, but Philip sends him off with Margaret to be raised elsewhere in Flanders.
 Rumors circulate that the King of England (Henry VII) is looking to marry Juana La Beltraneja, but turn out to be false.
-The Spanish defeat the French in Naples.
+The Spanish defeated the French in Naples.
 A nun is a convent is falsely accused, but the guilty one is another nun, the niece of the younger Beltran de la Cueva (Marquis de Villena).
 Cisneros orders her out of the convent, leading to a confrontation with Isabella, who subsequently tells Cisneros to bring her back.
 Isabella asks to see her three surviving daughters again, but Philip refuses to let Juana go.

 Episode 39.
 “The death of Isabella.”
 (1504).
 Isabella’s condition continues to worsen.
 She is still staying in Medina del Campo.
 Juana is still confined by Philip and is doing poorly, not responding to attempts by Margaret, Philip, or Ambassador Fuensalida to revive her spirits.
 Her problems are known by Ferdinand and Isabella, and Ferdinand is extremely worried about Juana becoming queen if Isabella dies.
 Philip gives Fuensalida a notebook documenting Juana’s behavior, later demanding it back.
 Philip desperately wants to become king in Castille, but can’t without Juana, so he tries various subterfuges which don’t work because Juana, in her saner moments, sees through them.
 Columbus is back from his last voyage and wants to see the Queen, but she is too ill to receive him.
 Another ambassador, Belmonte, is conspiring with the Marquis de Villena but supposedly working for Ferdinand.
 He is discovered.
 There is a final meeting between Villena and Isabella, where she tells him that he will get properties back but that he has always been a problem for the kingdom.
 Isabella dies in a touching scene (26 November 1504), and afterwards Ferdinand yields the rule to Juana.